cloudify-cosmo/docs.getcloudify.org/content/working_with/console/cloudify-catalog-page.md

 weight: 125
 ---

 The Cloudify Catalog page contains two widgets showing catalog of blueprint examples and catalog of available plugins.
+At the bottom of the page you can find link button to [Cloudify Composer]({{< relref "developer/composer/_index.md" >}}).

 The Blueprints Catalog widget presents working blueprint examples in a catalog view.